Nursing

 Nurse-advocate

-Nurse advocates use their positions of trust to protect the rights, health, and safety of patients.
-They work with healthcare providers, nurse leaders, medical administrators, policymakers, and nursing organizations to ensure the highest level of patient care for individuals and families alike.
+A nurse advocate uses their position of trust to protect the rights, health, and safety of patients.
+They work with healthcare providers, nurse leaders, medical administrators, policymakers, and nursing organizations to ensure the highest level of care for patients and families alike.

-Nurse advocates speak on behalf of patients to promote human rights, equality, liberty, and civil rights, among many other important issues.
-Addressing each patient’s need to be heard and understood, advocacy in nursing is an essential duty of registered nurses, nurse leaders, nurse practitioners, nurse educators, and other healthcare professionals.
+Nurse advocacy is about speaking on behalf of patients to promote human rights, equality, and civil liberty within the healthcare system.
+By addressing each patient’s need to be heard and understood, advocacy in nursing has become an essential duty for registered nurses, nurse practitioners, and nurse educators.

 The role of a nurse advocate is an important and inspiring leadership position in healthcare.
 Nurses can learn how to advocate for patients in a variety of ways as they’re earning a degree, such as an online Master of Science in Nursing, and gaining experience in the field.